lixh257/HOTAIR/README.md

  python /md01/lixh/HOTAIR/ATAC/Code/AgetQCTable.py /md01/lixh/HOTAIR/ATAC/Code/configure.txt

  4 The downstream analysis
-#see the code of  this step in ATAC-downstream analysis
+#see the code of  this step in ATAC-downstream analysis.R